Duke's Mayo Bowl

 The Duke's Mayo Bowl is an annual college football bowl game that has been played at Bank of America Stadium in Charlotte, North Carolina, since 2002.
 Originally commissioned as the Queen City Bowl, it has undergone many name changes due to sponsorship rights.
-The game currently features a matchup between a team from the Atlantic Coast Conference (ACC) and a team from the Southeastern Conference (SEC), the Big Ten Conference or the Big 12 Conference.
+The bowl has tie-ins with the Atlantic Coast Conference (ACC), Southeastern Conference (SEC), and Big Ten Conference.

 History

 A new college football bowl game in Charlotte, North Carolina, was established in 2002 by Raycom Sports (now a part of Gray Television).
 The game was certified by the NCAA as the Queen City Bowl, which became the Continental Tire Bowl (2002–2004), Meineke Car Care Bowl (2005–2010), and Belk Bowl (2011–2019) prior to its current name.

 The game previously featured a matchup between the No. 5 selected Atlantic Coast Conference (ACC) team and the No. 3 selected American Athletic Conference (AAC).
 Originally, the bowl selected a team from the Big East Conference, until that conference's breakup in 2013.

 In 2011, Charlotte-based department store chain Belk acquired the title sponsorship for a three-year period through 2013.
 After the initial period, Belk extended its sponsorship for six years, through 2019.
 As of 2014, the bowl featured the second pooled selection from the ACC paired against the second pooled selection from the Southeastern Conference (SEC), after selection of the College Football Playoff (CFP) teams.

 On November 20, 2019, Belk informed bowl officials that the company would not be renewing its sponsorship after the 2019 season.
 In June 2020, Duke's Mayonnaise was announced as the new title sponsor for the bowl.
 As part of their sponsorship arrangement, in a take on the Gatorade shower, the head coach of the winning team gets a giant jar of mayonnaise dumped on his head.

 In 2020, the ACC's opponent in the bowl is scheduled to begin alternating between the Big Ten Conference and SEC through 2025, with a Big Ten team playing in even-numbered years and an SEC team playing in odd-numbered years.
 The conference not sending a team to this bowl will send a team to the Las Vegas Bowl.

 The 2020 game received notable social media coverage following the game as the quarterback of the winning team, Graham Mertz of Wisconsin, accidentally broke the glass trophy.